tzvetkov75/kids_game_self_control/README.md

 **This is a prototype.
 Do NOT expect working product**

 The kid receives contingent of several hours on the internet for the  week.
-The contingent (accumulated time) can be distributed over different devices by the kid.
+The contingent (accumulated time) can be distributed over different devices by the kid (self control).
 The kid can control the internet on different devices, like phone or PS4.
 It is possible to set timer for how long the internet is active (timer) or manually switch it on and off.
+Every weeka new contingent of play minutes (time) is loaded to the exiting value via cronjob

 ## Preconditions